 Fluency in numbers is an essential first stage in developing conceptual understanding in maths.

-Below we explore 8 reasons why it is important to focus on teaching excellent KS2 arithmetic skills, and how to get it ‘right’.
+Below we explore 8 reasons why it is important to focus on teaching excellent KS2 arithmetic skills through daily arithmetic practice, and how to get it ‘right’.

 1. Arithmetic Skills Are Essential Building Blocks For Maths

 Think of an area of Maths.
 Chances are, you’ll need good arithmetic skills to succeed in that area.